 So what would compel anyone to migrate so far upward?
 Well.
 That’s easy.
 Gold!
 Good old-fashioned gold.
 Decades ago, La Rinconada popped up as a temporary camp for Andean gold miners.
 But as the price of gold soared in the 2000s, mining seemed like ever more profitable work.
 La Rinconada’s population swelled, increasing by more than 200% over 8 years.
 As of 2012, the population is about 50,000.

 This National Geographic article reports that the mining companies in the region pay their employees by means of a very old and curious system called cachorreo.
 Under this system, miners work without pay for 30 days, and then on the 31st, in lieu of cash, they get to keep whatever ore they’re able to carry out of the mountain.
 Interesting exchange.
 Whatever traces of gold happen to exist in the heap of rocks you lug out are yours to keep!
 Sometimes you strike it rich.
 Other times you don’t.
 It’s lottery tickets instead of a paycheque

 Because of La Rinconada’s remote location, there hasn’t been much infrastructure development.
 No garbage dump.
 No plumbing.
 No police station.
 The city is often described as lawless, because there’s no one there to enforce any laws.
 But there is electricity — there has been since 2002.
 So that’s nice.

 Here’s a picture of the city.
-And this multimedia essay has some more neat photographs and detailed description of life at the top of the world.
+And this YouTube clip has some more imagery of life and detailed description of life at the top of the world.